pivot-access-ltd/bma-offline-docs/backup/backup.md

 <h2 id="heading--restore-files">Restore files</h2>

 Start with a freshly-updated installation of Ubuntu on identical hardware.
-Reinstall MAAS via the standard procedure (`sudo apt install maas`), then stop the following services (PostgreSQL needs to keep running):
+Reinstall MAAS via the standard procedure (`sudo apt install maas`), then stop the following three services (PostgreSQL needs to keep running):

--   maas-dhcpd.service
+1.   maas-dhcpd.service
--   maas-rackd.service
+2.   maas-rackd.service
--   maas-regiond.service
+3.   maas-regiond.service

 Copy the backup file to the new machine and untar its contents (`sudo tar xvzpf backup.tgz`).